 This is greenwashing: making environmental claims that are false, misleading or exaggerated.
 In other words, it's when companies say they're doing more than they actually are.
-Unfortunately, most greenwashing is intentional; a sly way for companies to appeal to, and exploit, climate conscious consumers and reap the rewards.
-That said, sometimes companies simply aren't aware of what's true and what's not — sustainability is complex.
+Unfortunately, most greenwashing is intentional; a sly way for companies to appeal to, and exploit, climate-conscious consumers and reap the rewards.
+That said, sometimes companies simply aren't aware of what's true and what's not.
+After all, sustainability is complex.
 Whichever it is though, the result is the same.
 Consumers believe that a company, product or service is more environmentally friendly than it really is.

 Learn more: How companies greenwash

 More general examples of modern-day greenwashing include using a single feature to claim a product is eco-friendly.
 A company might, for example, say that their product is eco-friendly because it's made from paper.
 Paper may be a relatively sustainable material, but does that really mean the entire product is eco-friendly?
 What about emissions from manufacturing?
 Or transport?
 What's the packaging made from?
 It might not be a false statement, but it is misleading.
 Other greenwashing tactics include making claims without proof, making vague claims and making true, but irrelevant, claims.